Frequently Asked Questions

 Where are classes held?

 The Department of Dance and the Community Dance Center is located on the TWU Denton Campus in the Dance and Gymnastics Laboratory (DGL) building on the corner of Bell Avenue and Administration Drive.
-You can find the DGL building, #62, on the TWU Denton campus map.

 On the first day of class please arrive 15 minutes early to the Dance and Gymnastics Laboratory (DGL) building lobby to fill out paperwork and complete your registration.
 Our teachers will meet you in the lobby and you will be directed to your classroom.